hwdsl2/setup-ipsec-vpn/docs/clients.md

 ### Debian 10 kernel

 Debian 10 users: Run `uname -r` to check your server's Linux kernel version.
-If it contains the word "cloud", and `/dev/ppp` is missing, then the kernel lacks `ppp` support and cannot use IPsec/L2TP mode ([IPsec/XAuth mode](clients-xauth.md) is not affected).
+If it contains the word "cloud", and `/dev/ppp` is missing, then the kernel lacks `ppp` support and cannot use IPsec/L2TP mode.
+The VPN setup scripts try to detect this and show an error.

 To fix, you may switch to the standard Linux kernel by installing e.g. the `linux-image-amd64` package.
-Then update the default kernel in GRUB and reboot.
+Then update the default kernel in GRUB and reboot your server.
+Finally, re-run the VPN setup script.

 ### Chromebook issues